Policies & Guidelines

 - All grills must be placed on flat land with no tree cover.
 All coals must be disposed of properly and not dumped on the lawn

-- Open burning (e.g. camp fires, fire pits) is not permitted unless approved by Princeton University Fire Marshall.
+Open burning (e.g. camp fires, fire pits) is not permitted unless approved by the Princeton University Fire Marshal in consultation with the Municipal Fire Marshal.
+Note: a Municipal fire safety permit may be required.

 - Pathways and entryways to buildings must be kept clear and accessible.